 Hand stripping may be done by hand using your fingers or with a stripping knife.
 You can purchase at a local pet store.
 The entire body needs to be stripped or plucked because the coat needs to be long enough so that the original texture is still viewable.
 If the coat is too soft or smooth, the dog will face being disqualified from shows.

-If the Miniature Schnauzer is not shown, they can get a haircut with clippers, but if they are to be in a show ring, the AKC mandates them to be stripped to allow the hair to have the texture that is part of the breed standard.
+If the Miniature Schnauzer is not a show dog, it can get a haircut with clippers.
+If they are to be in a show ring, the AKC mandates them to be stripped to allow the hair to have the texture that is part of the breed standard.
 Hand stripping will also keep the natural color of the dog’s hair, whereas clipping oftentimes makes it lose its original color.

 When it comes time grooming a Miniature Schnauzer, there is much more to it than simply brushing and hand stripping.
 Many owners of Miniature Schnauzers enjoy learning how to do this, and doing it with their own dog is a great opportunity for bonding time.
 There is different equipment you need to purchase if you wish to groom the dog yourself.